 How to avoid BTs in Death Stranding

 To avoid summoning a BT boss in Death Stranding, you want to control your breathing.
-Hold R1 to put your hand to your mouth, but watch out for your stamina bar.
-If it drops too low, you’ll take a massive breath and alert everyone.
-You also want to hit Circle to crouch and lurk around the area at all times.
+If your stamina bar drops too low, you’ll take a massive breath and alert everyone.
+You also want to to crouch and lurk around the area at all times.

 There’s also the Odradek, the scanner on your shoulder.
 Watch the direction it’s pointing and how hard it flashes, as this will denote where the nearest BT is so you can avoid it.